sasajo/polyapi-java/README.md

 - **host (required):** The host where the Poly API instance is hosted.
 - **port:** The port that the Poly API instance is listening to.
 Default value is 443.
 - **apiKey (required):** The API key required to authenticate to Poly.
+- **functions:** Comma separated value containing the names of the functions to deploy.
+The functions must be annotated with the `@PolyFunction` annotation as it is described.
+This parameter triggers a filter by function name and/or context + function name in the `[context].[functionName]` format.
+Each comma separated value will be taken independently and deployed.

 <a name="project-usage"></a>
 ## Usage